abstractfactory/rfc/spec10.md

 >>> om.push()
 ```

-Here, a dataset is first "committed" to be written publicly, but is first written to the local hard-drive; in a common place for metadata written by this user.
+Here, a dataset is first "committed" to be written publicly, meaning it is written the local hard-drive; in a common place for metadata written by this user.

 ```python
 /home/marcus/.metastage/server/location/new_data.string
 ```

-Upon om.push(), Open Metadata would look for ".metastage" underneath the current users home-directory and schedule the data residing there for publication upon the location where 'location' was initially referenced.
+Upon om.push(), Open Metadata would look for ".metastage" underneath the calling user's home-directory and schedule that data to be written to a server.

+The push-mechanism could then handle concurrency and decide who eventually ends up the latest writing the latest data, and also alert the user when writes happen within a certain time-span, such as within 0.1 microseconds.
+At that point, the user could reasonably expect his data to having been overwritten by someone else.

+It could potentially also be the place where priorities are set on requests.
+Some users or processes may require their data to always take precedence over others, if that data should so happen to be written within a given time-span.

 # Arbitrary Depth